gravitational/teleport/rfd/0065-distributed-tracing.md

 to forward the **SpanContext**.
 For more details on OpenTelemetry Propagators see https://opentelemetry.io/docs/reference/specification/context/api-propagators/.

 This means that any functions within Teleport that end up making a network call **must** take a `context.Context` as the first parameter.
-While this has been idiomatic Go regarding network calls for a while, it is not something that Teleport currently abides by.
+While this has been idomatic Go regarding network calls for a while, it is not something that Teleport currently abides by.
 Take the [`auth.ClientI`](https://github.com/gravitational/teleport/blob/632d851783ac5dbd7d1ba60f4fce8c95d81041e3/lib/auth/clt.go#L1925) interface, which is used to abstract making calls to the `auth` service, as an example.
 If we look at just the first few functions defined within the interface more than half don't take a `context.Context` as the first parameter.